PREVIOUS: Childhood Play – Forms, #1

 2. EMOTIONAL / Psychological

-Attunement Play (P) – when a connection is being formed between newborn & mother, as she makes faces & funny noises, tickles, rubs, sings…..
+Attunement Play (P) – is when a connection is being formed between newborn & mother, as she makes faces & funny noises, tickles, rubs, sings…..
 AND as the infant makes eye contact with mother, causing a mutual surge of joy.

 This can be seen on EEGs…: the right cerebral cortex, which organizes emotional control, is “attuned” in both mother & infant